 Former projects international

 The Happel Foundation is expanding its activities in developing countries in Asia and Africa.
-The aim is to allevite poverty permanently.
+The aim is to alleviate poverty permanently.
 The foundation is active primarily in the areas of

 - food security,